AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52041-page-builder-renders-for-5-seconds-without-releasing-locks.md

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.4 - 2.4.4-p8, 2.4.5 - 2.4.5-p7, 2.4.6 - 2.4.6-p6
+* Adobe Commerce (all deployment methods) 2.4.4 - 2.4.4-p8, 2.4.5 - 2.4.5-p7, 2.4.6

 >[!NOTE]
 >
 >The patch might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [[!DNL Quality Patches Tool]: Search for patches page](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html).
+Use the patch ID as a search keyword to locate the patch.

+>[!NOTE]
+>
+> If you are a user adding the patch to version [2.4.6-p6](../assets/ACSD-60169.zip), add the patch linked.
 Use the patch ID as a search keyword to locate the patch.

 ## Issue